-" The creature was made subject to evil, not willingly, but by the arranging in hope,"
+"The creature was made subject to evil, not willingly, but by the arranging in hope."

 The introduction of sin into the world necessitated the constitution of things as they were laid in the beginning.
-If there had been no sin there would have been no "enmity" between God and man: and consequently no antagonism by which to educe good out of evil.
+If there had been no sin there would have been no "enmity" between God and man; and consequently no antagonism by which to educe good out of evil.
 Sin and evil are as cause and effect.
-God is the author of evil, but not of sin: for the evil is the punishment of sin.
-"I form the light. and create darkness : I make peace, and create evil : I the Lord do all these things," "Shall there be evil in a city and the Lord hath not done it?"
-3 The evil then to which man is subjected is the Lord's doing.
-War, famine, pestilence, flood, earthquake, disease, and death, are the terrible evils which God inflicts upon mankind for Nations cannot go to war when they please. their transgressions. any more than they can shake the earth at their will and pleasure; neither can they preserve peace, when he proclaims war.
-Evil is the artillery with which he combats the enemies of his law, and of his saints; consequently, there will be neither peace nor blessedness for the nations, until sin is put down, his people avenged, and truth and righteousness be established in the earth.
+God is the author of evil, but not of sin; for the evil is the punishment of sin.
+"I form the light, and create darkness: I make peace, and create evil: I the Lord do all these things" (Isa.
+45:7).
+"Shall there be evil in a city and the Lord hath not done it?"
+(Am.
+3:6).
+The evil then to which man is subjected is the Lord's doing.
+War, famine, pestilence, flood, earthquake, disease, and death, are the terrible evils which God inflicts upon mankind for their transgressions.
+Nations cannot go to war when they please, any more than they can shake the earth at their will and pleasure; neither can they preserve peace, when He proclaims war.
+Evil is the artillery with which He combats the enemies of His law, and of His saints; consequently, there will be neither peace nor blessedness for the nations, until sin is put down, His people avenged, and truth and righteousness be established in the earth.